 Jay N. Contractor

-“I have observed Justin teach individuals of all ages, and he has great communicative skill for all levels.
+“I observed the instructor teach individuals of all ages, and he has great communicative skill for all levels.
 He has also honed his skills over the last few years to live quite well in the rough country.
 He has, above all other things, great, and Godly character.
 I highly recommend training with Justin.”

 Bill M. Business Owner

 Why Survival Training Is Important?